RoboSubLA/RoboSubLA-Website/README.md

 3. To update or change the website, make a new branch from `master` and push and commit future changes to this branch.

    To make a new branch use the command:

    `git checkout -b <Branch Name>`

    The branch name should reflect the updates to be made on the website.

 4. When you have made your changes on the new branch and wish to deploy them, create a pull request to merge it into the `master` branch.
 The `master` branch is what gets built and displayed on the actual website.

+## Common Issue Fix

+When adding new packages/dependencies to the project, you should always make sure you run this command.

+`npm install "package-name" --legacy-peer-deps`